 We Serve the Community with Compassionate Mental Health Care.

-Chiromo Hospital Group is a private mental health hospital, that has been in operation for over 24 years.
+Chiromo Hospital Group is a private mental health hospital, that has been in operation for 25 years.
 It has three branches: The mother branch is Chiromo Hospital Group located on Chiromo Lane, Westlands.
 The other two branches are along Muthangari Road in Lavington, Braeside Gardens and the New Bustani Hospital on Muthangari Road, No. 37, which is a Premier Level 5 facility and, the only Private Level 5 Mental Health Hospital in Sub- Saharan Africa.
 Chiromo Hospital Group is dedicated to provide dignified and quality mental healthcare in Africa.
 Our bed capacity stands at 180 with 34 accredited psychiatrists and 22 accredited psychologists who are devoted to pursuing excellence in the delivery of mental health services by adhering to evidence- based practices.
 This in line with our core values; of respect, honesty, innovation and reliability.

 The Chiromo Hospital Group is committed to promoting holistic mental wellness, preventing mental illness and managing mental illnesses when they occur, as we ensure your Recovery in Dignity.

 We are always ready for every